Azure/secrets-store-csi-driver-provider-azure/README.md

 To ensure your application is using the Secrets Store CSI driver, update your deployment yaml to use the `secrets-store.csi.k8s.io` driver and reference the `SecretProviderClass` resource created in the previous step.

-Update your [linux deployment yaml](examples/nginx-pod-secrets-store-inline-volume-secretproviderclass.yaml) or [windows deployment yaml](examples/windows-pod-secrets-store-inline-volume-secret-providerclass.yaml) to use the Secrets Store CSI driver and reference the `secretProviderClass` resource created in the previous step.
+Update your [linux deployment yaml](examples/nginx-pod-secrets-store-inline-volume-secretproviderclass.yaml) or [windows deployment yaml](examples/windows-pod-secrets-store-inline-volume-secret-providerclass.yaml) to use the Secrets Store CSI driver and reference the `SecretProviderClass` resource created in the previous step.

   ```yaml
     volumes: